 a.
 Adobe Page Maker

 PageMaker was one of the first desktop publishing programs, introduced in 1985 by Aldus Corporation initially for the then-new Apple Macintosh and in 1987 for PCs running the then-new Windows 1.0.
+PageMaker was awarded an SPA Excellence in Software Award for Best New Use of a Computer in 1986.

 PageMaker relies on Adobe Systems' PostScript page description language, and in 1994 Adobe Systems acquired Aldus and PageMaker.